-On 20 June 2024, Indonesian data center suffered a major ransomware attack that crippled approximately 210 critical national and local government services, including customs and immigrations, which resulted in substantial delays for travellers at the airports.
-The threat actor Brain Cipher that perpetrated the attack had initially demanded a ransom of US$8-million, but subsequently published the decryptor for free.
+On 20 June 2024, an Indonesian data center suffered a major ransomware attack that crippled approximately 210 critical national and local government services, including customs and immigration, resulting in substantial delays for travelers at airports.
+The threat actor Brain Cipher, which perpetrated the attack, initially demanded a ransom of US$8 million but subsequently published the decryptor for free.
 In this blog, the Group-IB High-Tech Crime Investigation team sheds light on the threat actor’s previous attacks and techniques.

 When a ransomware infection happens, a ransom note typically appears on the infected system.
-This note provides instructions on how to contact the ransomware group to decrypt the ransomware-encrypted data.
-The contact information can vary, ranging from email address to TOR onion links leading to a support page.
-As a method of double extortion victims could be blackmailed by a possibility of leaked data to be published on the ransomware group’s data leak site (DLS) or other resources.
+This note provides instructions on how to contact the ransomware group to decrypt the data.
+The contact information can vary, ranging from an email address to TOR onion links leading to a support page.
+As a method of double extortion, victims could be blackmailed by the possibility of leaked data being published on the ransomware group’s data leak site (DLS) or other resources.

 Based on our research, individuals behind the Brain Cipher ransomware group have been active at least since April 2024.
-Group-IB has noticed variations of ransom notes left by the group which brought us to the connection with other ransomware groups such as EstateRansomware and SenSayQ.
+Group-IB has noticed variations in ransom notes left by the group, which have led us to identify connections with other ransomware groups, such as EstateRansomware and SenSayQ.
 More details can be found within this article.

-• Brain Cipher ransom notes are found related to Lockbit malware samples.
+2. Brain Cipher ransom notes have been found in relation to LockBit malware samples.

-• There are similarities in terms of style and content of the Brain Cipher’s ransom note to those by SenSayQ ransomware.
-The TOR websites of Brain Cipher ransomware group and SenSayQ ransomware group use similar technologies and scripts.
+3. There are similarities in terms of style and content of the Brain Cipher’s ransom note to those of the SenSayQ ransomware.
+The TOR websites of the Brain Cipher and SenSayQ ransomware groups use similar technologies and scripts.

-• The contact email addresses of SenSayQ ransomware group, EstateRansomware group and another ransomware group without a name specified overlap.
+4. The contact email addresses of the SenSayQ ransomware group, EstateRansomware group, and another ransomware group without a name specified overlap.
 First traces of the EstateRansomware group were found in April 2024.

 Who may find this article interesting: